-- 1. The student will be able to define a research problem and hypothesis based on literature review(PO1,PO2) - 2.
-The student will be able to device a suitable Research Design for data collection(PO1,PO2) - 3.
-The student will be able to design questionnaire to collect primary data(PO1,PO2,PO7) - 4.
-The student will be able to perform hypothesis tests(PO1,PO2) - 5.
+- 1. The student will be able to define a research problem and hypothesis based on literature review (PO1,PO2) - 2.
+The student will be able to device a suitable Research Design for data collection (PO1,PO2) - 3.
+The student will be able to design questionnaire to collect primary data (PO1,PO2,PO7) - 4.
+The student will be able to perform hypothesis tests (PO1,PO2) - 5.
 The student will be able to report the findings in a structured manner (PO4).

 SECURITY ANALYSIS AND PORTFOLIO MANAGEMENT

+Course Code: MBA223F1 Credits: 4:0:0

-Pre requisites: Basic knowledge on Financial Management Contact Hours: 56L
+Prerequisite: Basic knowledge on Financial Management Contact Hours: 56L

-Course Coordinator: Dr. A. Mahalakshmi
+Course Coordinator: Dr. T. Mohanasundaram